wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-apps-in-powerapps/includes/3-powerapps-functions.md

 By default, Power Apps pulls in a price value for each item.
 This value is set as the **Text** property of the label that shows the price.

+> [!NOTE]
+> Be sure to complete the steps in unit 1 of this module as the description field is changed to price as reflected in the next steps.

 1. In **BrowseScreen1**, select the price of the first item.

     ![Select price](../media/select-price.png)